 The Get-Time Zone:

 Once through the third quarter of a race, you enter the Get-Time Zone.
 We can all sprint at a pace faster than goal pace.
 The key is that you must start your push toward the finish line earlier than you normally do.
 Don’t wait until you see the finish line.
 You can’t score too many precious seconds in the last 100 meters.
 But if you start your push to the line earlier (the last 1 to 2 minutes to go in a 5K or 10K race, for example), you’ll score several seconds that can be the difference in your performance.
 It’s not easy, of course, but if you can get your brain to risk it, and your legs to obey, you can Get Time.

-It might take several races before you get the hang of Go Zone racing.
+It might take several races before you get the hang of Go Zone racing for your shorter races like the 800 meters to the 10K.
 But try it enough and eventually it will become the norm.
 If your experience is like that of others who have mastered it, get ready to re-write your personal record book.

 Go Zone: Racing Rules

 - You must be race fit.
 For that reason, Go Zone tactics work well later in the race season.

 - You must be realistic in your racing goal relative to your training.
 No wishful thinking or exaggerating what is possible.

 - You must be willing to straddle the fine line between going too fast and going perfectly fast.
 Even “failure” will help you better understand where that line is.